How to Apply for a Job In-Person

 Download a Sample Job Application Form

 When you apply for a position, you will need to provide all the details of your prior work history.
-You'll need your resume or a list of your employment and educational history to make sure that you're listing the correct dates of employment, job titles, and education on the job application.
+You'll need your resume or, if you don't have one, a list of your educational and employment history to make sure that you're listing the correct dates of employment, job titles, and education on the job application.

 Remember, this isn't just filling out an application.
-You may get the chance to meet the manager, and you will want your first impression to be a great one
+You may get the chance to meet the manager and interview for the job, and you will want your first impression to be a great one.

-When you apply for jobs, bring a copy of the sample job application you downloaded complete with all your personal information, employment, and education history.
+When you apply for jobs, bring a copy of the sample job application you downloaded complete with all your personal information, employment, and educational history.
 You'll need to know:

 - Schools and dates attended.